 National Intervention Coordinating Committees

-Citizen Sponsors - the brigades in your congressional district who personally confront their elected officials addiction to power & money in politics.
+Citizen Sponsors - the brigades in your congressional district who personally confront their elected officials' relationship to greed, the addiction to power & money in politics.
 These committee members communicate the need for recovery and articulate the strong boundaries necessary around wealth & power addiction behaviors.
 Citizen Sponsors visit elected officials' offices and reach out to them by phone, email, social media, or with other web-based tools in order to advocate for their sobriety and hold them accountable to recovery in their relationship to their constituents.
 NICCs and SNICCS receive regular reports back to their local and national teams.

 SNICC, the Student National Intervention Coordinating Committee - SNICCers form at school or on campus, and choose nearby precincts to reach nonvoter households in order to share the results of the Official Sobriety Test for candidates on their ballot.
 Additionally, participating students often register voters on campus and throughout their congressional districts.
 Most voters who quit voting don't trust anyone who would run for office.
 However: a stunning 65% of nonvoters contacted by volunteers sharing the Sobriety Test results will vote in their next election.
 SNICCs are also typically the corps teams responsible for encouraging community members to form local NICCs and join the students in fighting for a future, society, democracy, and planet worth inheriting.

 NICC, a National Intervention Coordinating Committee, is a structure at local and state levels that allows affiliated teams to do intervention work in their own districts, and collaborate with other links in the NICC chain, across their county and state chapters, as well as with the SNICCs and the national coordinating committee.
 The national NICC, NAT-NICC is comprised of delegates from all National Intervention NICCs and SNICCs.